Wyver-Solutions/wyver-solutions/_posts/2017-03-27-writing-for-web-checklist.md

 # Building scent

 - Do all your links to other pages contain enough information to let people know where they're going?<br>eg. "<u>More information</u>"&nbsp;not "Click <u>here</u>&nbsp;for more information".
+- Have you underlined text that is not a link?
+That will be highly confusing for your audience.

 ## Useful resources